 Tax-free IRA donations are Smart!

 Give and Grin.
 If you are age 70½ (70.5) or older you can donate from your IRA directly to the Qualified Organization (see below) of your choice -- tax-free!
-This special IRA donation rule allows you to give up to $100,000 in a calendar year.
-We call this the "Grin...
+This special IRA donation rule allows you to give up to $105,000 in a calendar year. $105,000 is a $5,000...

 IRS warns that some crowdfunding money may be taxable to the recipient